usaid-cs/yesterday-i-learned/biology.md

 - A [teratoma](https://en.wikipedia.org/wiki/Teratoma) is a tumour with hair and teeth and stuff inside; stuff that don't belong in a tumour.
 - [Energy-dense plant foods](https://www.naturalbalancefoods.co.uk/community/fitness/vegan-foods-for-energy/) are typically: seeds, nuts, and grains (which are usually, if not always, seeds).
 - Nitrates and nitrites cause cancer by destroying DNA of the cells in the digestive tract.
 [Each extra 50 grams of processed meat per day increases your risk of cancer by 18 percent](https://www.youtube.com/watch?v=ouAccsTzlGU), the risk of which is in line with plutonium, asbestos, and smoking.
-- [Honey is actually also half glucose and half fructose](https://foodwatch.com.au/blog/carbs-sugars-and-fibres/item/honey-is-it-healthier-than-sugar.html), not as healthy as you think.
+- [Honey is half glucose and half fructose](https://foodwatch.com.au/blog/carbs-sugars-and-fibres/item/honey-is-it-healthier-than-sugar.html) or even [more fructose than glucose](https://www.medicalnewstoday.com/articles/317728.php), so it is not as healthy as you think.
 Among [low-fructose foods](https://www.mngi.com/sites/default/files/Low%20Fructose%20Diet%209.2012.pdf), apricots and strawberries are sweet (rather than acidic).
 - While [the Beyond Meat burger is not any healthier than normal burgers](https://www.cbc.ca/news/health/meatsplainer-beyond-burgers-1.5125971), the number of animals killed during manufacture is most likely fewer.
 - Eating plants apparently [prevents Alzheimer's](https://www.pcrm.org/health-topics/alzheimers).
 - "Perennial" just means "through the years".
 Perennial plants live for two years or more.